India's Drone Revolution: How the UAV Industry Is Reshaping the Nation in 2026

 Drone-as-a-Service: Democratising Technology for Small Farmers

-The most powerful innovation in India’s agricultural drone segment may not be hardware – it is the business model.
-Drone-as-a-Service (DaaS) allows small farmers to access spraying and mapping without capital expenditure.
-For fragmented landholdings, this shared-access model is transformational.
+The most consequential innovation in India’s agricultural drone segment may not be the hardware itself it is the business model built around it.
+Drone-as-a-Service (DaaS) enables small farmers to access precision spraying and crop mapping without any capital expenditure, making the technology viable for the fragmented landholding structures that characterise most of India’s agricultural geography.

 Defense Drones in India: Autonomy as National Strategy